GAA-UAM/scikit-fda/README.rst

 Requirements
 ------------

-fda is available in Python 3.7 or above, in all operating systems.
-To be reviewed.
+fda is available in Python 3.5 or above, in all operating systems.

 .. todo:: test for other python versions